 Then the skeleton is pruned in two stages.
 The first stage involves removing Voronoi edges not completely included in the original shape.
-This pruning method shortens some skeleton branches, but the shortening is limited, and can be performed efficiently thanks to a property demonstrated in this work.
+This pruning method shortens some skeleton branches, but the shortening is limited, and can be performed efficiently thanks to theorem 4.3.3 proved in section 4.3.
 If both end points of a Voronoi segment are included in the shape, then the whole segment is included inside the shape, under certain sampling conditions.